aigc3yehe/mythoclastia/README.md

 ### Setting Up API Keys

 1. **OpenAI API Key** (Required):
+   - You need to prepare your own OpenAI API key
    - Create an account at [OpenAI](https://platform.openai.com/)
    - Generate an API key from your dashboard
    - Enter this key in the Admin Terminal's Settings tab in the game

 2. **Image Generation Token** (Optional):
+   - Image generation functionality is powered by [misato.ai](https://misato.ai)'s technology and computing resources
+   - Contact YeHe to obtain a token for using the image generation feature
    - If not provided, ASCII art will be displayed instead of generated images
    - Enter this token in the Admin Terminal's Settings tab